Sliding wear: role of plasticity

 0.3cm {\bf 7 Discussion}

 Many wear equations have been developed, but the most widely used is probably the Archard wear equation:

-where $p_0$ is the (assumed constant) nominal contact pressure and $A_0$ the nominal contact area, related to the applied normal force via $F_{\rm N} = p_0 A_0$.
-We can also write (22) as
+where $p_0$ is the nominal contact pressure (assumed constant), and $A_0$ is the nominal contact area, related to the applied normal force via $F_{\rm N} = p_0 A_0$.
+Equation (22) can also be written as

-The parameter $K$ is dimensionless but depends on the system under study and has been found to take a wide range of values.
-Eq.
-(23) assumes that all contact regions, when observed at the highest (atomic) resolution, have yielded plastically, and that the wear is related to removing fragments of material from the area of real contact.
-However, this equation (with $K>0$) cannot hold in general since, if $U_{\rm el} < U_{\rm cr}$ on all length scales, no wear particles will form even though the contact regions may deform plastically.
-Furthermore, even if wear occurs, Eq.
-(22) is generally not valid, even if all contact regions have yielded plastically.
-We illustrate this in Fig. \ref{1sigmaP.2wearate.twoE.1.eps} for a hypothetical glass-sandpaper system.
+The parameter $K$ is dimensionless but depends on the specific system under investigation, and it has been found to span a wide range of values.

+Equation (23) assumes that all contact regions, when observed at the highest (atomic) resolution, have undergone plastic yielding, and that wear results from the removal of fragments of material from the area of real contact.
+However, this relation (with $K > 0$) cannot hold universally.
+If the elastic energy $U_{\rm el}$ stored in the contact regions is less than the critical energy $U_{\rm cr}$ on all relevant length scales, then no wear particles will form, even if the material has yielded plastically.

+Furthermore, even when wear does occur, Eq.
+(22) is generally not valid, even under the condition that all contact regions yield plastically.
+This point is illustrated in Fig. \ref{1sigmaP.2wearate.twoE.1.eps} for a hypothetical glass-sandpaper system.